gustavozf/facial_emotion_detection/README.md

 tqdm==4.66.2
 ```

-In order to install them and the `face_emotion` library, it is required that the following commands are executed:
+In order to install them and the `face_emotion` library, plese execute the following commands:

 ```
 poetry build